Instructor: Karen Gonzalez Rice

 Fee: $125 members/ $150 non-members

-This course will explore the medium of performance art, a new mode of art-making that developed in response to World War II.
-By using the body as a material of art, performance artists like Yoko Ono and Marina Abramovic have challenged traditional distinctions between subject and object, artist and artwork, and art and life – sometimes to the confusion of their audiences.
-In this course, we will grapple with the challenges of performance art by examining its history, theories, and ethics.
+Course Overview: This course will explore the medium of performance art, a new mode of art-making that developed in response to World War II.
+By using the body as a material of art, peformance artists like Yoko Ono, Matthew Barney, and Marina Abramovic have challenged traditional distinctions between subject and object, artist and artwork, and art and life – sometimes to the confusion of their audiences.
+In the five sessions of this course, we will grapple with the challenges of performance art by examining its history, theories, and ethics.
+We will trace the international origins of this medium, from the Japanese Gutai group and the Happenings of the 1960s New York art scene to the Viennese Action artists and the transnational artists’ collective Fluxus.
+With special attention to how performance artists themselves theorized their own work in their writing and interviews, we will consider how present-day artists such as Kent Monkman, Linda Montano, Cindy Sherman, and Cassils examine diverse social and political issues—racial inequalities, transgender identity, indigenous rights, feminism, and many others—through the medium of performance.

 Weekly class will be held in the auditorium of the Lyman Allyn Art Museum, 625 Williams Street, New London.
 Advanced reservations are required for the series: please contact the Education Department at 860-443-2545 x2110 or firstname.lastname@example.org.